William M. Gwin: Political career

 As the son of a chaplain who was at the Battle of New Orleans, the young Gwin served as a personal secretary to President Andrew Jackson during the latter's second term.
 Gwin then practiced medicine in Clinton, Mississippi, until 1833, when he became the United States Marshal for Mississippi, serving for one year.
+Gwin owned extensive plantation lands and slaves in Mississippi.

 He was elected as a Democrat from Mississippi to the 27th Congress of 1841 to 1843.
 Declining a renomination for Congress on account of financial embarrassment, he was appointed, on the accession of James K. Polk to the Presidency, to superintend the building of the new custom-house at New Orleans, Louisiana.
 He moved to California in 1849 and participated in the 1849 California Constitutional Convention.
 He also purchased property in Paloma, California, where a gold mine was established.
 The Gwin Mine would eventually yield millions of dollars, providing him with a fortune.
 He also organized the Chivalry wing of the Democratic Party.

-Before the admission of California as US state, Gwin was elected as a Democrat to the United States Senate.
+Before the admission of California as a U.S. state, Gwin was elected as a Democrat to the United States Senate.
 He served from September 10, 1850, to March 3, 1855.
 He was a strong advocate of Pacific expansion and in 1852 advocated a survey of the Bering Strait.
 Gwin presented a bill that was approved by the Senate and the House and became the Act of March 3, 1851, which established a three-member Board of Land Commissioners to be appointed by the President for three-year terms (the period was twice extended by Congress, resulting in a five-year term).
 The function of the Public Land Commission was to determine the validity of Spanish and Mexican land grants in California.

 California Governor John Bigler turned to Gwin's rival, David Broderick, when Gwin failed to help Bigler obtain the ambassadorship to Chile.
 Broderick was appointed Chairman of the California Democratic Party, which split as a result.
 Gwin had a duel with Representative Joseph McCorkle with rifles at thirty yards following an argument over his alleged mismanagement of federal patronage.
 Shots were fired by both men, but only a donkey died.
 The split added turmoil to California's political scene, including bribery, physical intimidation, and nonstop political maneuvering.
 Although weaker than Gwin's faction, the Broderick faction was able to block Gwin from being re-elected senator in 1855.